chriskormaris/2-SAT/README.md

 *Boolean formula example: (x1 + x2') * (x1 + x3) * (x2 + x3') * (x1' + x2') * (x1 + x2)*

-*A Boolean formula is a combination of CNF (conjuctive normal form) clauses.
+-A Boolean formula is a combination of CNF (conjuctive normal form) clauses.
-*A is a satisfiable assignment of the variables that result in the formula being TRUE. i.e.: x1 = True, x2 = False, x3 = False*
+-A is a satisfiable assignment of the variables that result in the formula being TRUE. i.e.: x1 = True, x2 = False, x3 = False*

 Note that the algorithm is guaranteed to find a solution, if it exists, in: